Pat Tillman: Questions surrounding Tillman's death

 On March 4, 2006, the U.S. Defense Department Inspector General directed the Army to open a criminal investigation of Tillman's death.
 The Army's Criminal Investigative Division was to determine whether Tillman's death was the result of negligent homicide.

 On March 26, 2007, the Pentagon released their report on the events surrounding Tillman's death and coverup.
 The report reads in part:

-Tillman's brother Kevin testified before the United States House Committee on Oversight and Government Reform that: The deception surrounding this [Tillman] case was an insult to the family: but more importantly, its primary purpose was to deceive a whole nation.
+Tillman's brother Kevin testified before the United States House Committee on Oversight and Government Reform that: The deception surrounding this Tillman case was an insult to the family: but more importantly, its primary purpose was to deceive a whole nation.
 We say these things with disappointment and sadness for our country.
 Once again, we have been used as props in a Pentagon public relations exercise.

 After Kevin's testimony, Pete Geren, acting secretary of the Army, stated to reporters, "We as an Army failed in our duty to the Tillman family, the duty we owe to all the families of our fallen soldiers: give them the truth, the best we know it, as fast as we can."

-Tillman's diary was never returned to his family, and its whereabouts are not publicly known.
+Tillman's diary was never returned to his family, and its whereabouts were unknown to them, according to his father.

-One investigation of the autopsy report and photographs by two forensic pathologists in November 2006 concluded that Tillman was most likely killed as a result of fire from a M249 light machine gun.
+One investigation of the autopsy report and photographs by two forensic pathologists in November 2006 concluded that Tillman was most likely killed as a result of fire from an M249 light machine gun.
 The M249 uses the same ammunition as the M16 rifle and M4 carbine, but is capable of higher rates of fire.
 This would allow a competent user to place three bullets within a several-inch target from 40 or 50 yards away, even from a moving vehicle.

 On July 26, 2007, Chris Matthews reported on Hardball that Tillman's death may have been a case of deliberate murder by Tillman's fellow soldiers – specifically that the bullet holes were tight and neat, suggesting a shot at close range.
 Matthews based his speculation on a report from the doctors who examined Tillman's body.
 The following day the Associated Press reported that a doctor who examined Tillman's body after his death wrote, "The medical evidence did not match up with the scenario as described", also noting that the wound entrances appeared as though he had been shot with an M16 rifle from fewer than 10 yd away.
 A possible motive was not identified.
 When officers and soldiers were asked during a criminal investigation, they said they were certain the shooting was accidental.
 According to one of his fellow soldiers, Tillman "was popular among his fellow soldiers and had no enemies."

 In addition, in response to a Freedom of Information Act request filed by the Associated Press, the Defense Department released 2,300 pages of documents which were reported to indicate: